DoctorLai/steem-load-balancer/README.md

 ## Overview
 The Steem Load Balancer is a Node.js-based application designed to distribute API requests across a list of predefined Steem Blockchain RPC Nodes.
 It enhances application availability and reliability by routing requests to the most responsive node.

-This project was developed by STEEM's Top Witness, [@justyy](https://steemyy.com), who also established the STEEM Load Balancer RPC Node, [steem.justyy.com](https://steem.justyy.com), using this project as its foundation.
+This project was developed by STEEM's Top Witness, [@justyy](https://steemyy.com), who also established Two STEEM Load Balancer RPC Nodes, [steem.justyy.com](https://steem.justyy.com) and [api.steemyy.com](https://api.steemyy.com), using this project as its foundation.

 A similar service, [https://steem.senior.workers.dev/](https://steem.senior.workers.dev/), is based on CloudFlare but comes with a daily quota of 100,000 requests.